 Most product managers tend to have the same responsibilities for the most part.
 They work with typical product management software and management tools.
-However, software product managers need to have more skills, abilities, and knowledge for their tasks and to complete their responsibilities.
+However, software product managers need to have solid PM skills, abilities, and knowledge for their tasks and to complete their responsibilities.

 In this article, we’ll take a closer look into the roles, duties, and abilities of a software product manager.

 What Does a Software Product Manager Do?
 Typical Roles in Organizations